mrfunyon/django-esi/README.rst

 -------------

-Use this tag when you need to render a single object and would like to take advantage of varnish's caching to speed up the rendering of the page.
+Use this tag when you need to render a single object and would like to take advantage of `Varnish`_'s caching to speed up the rendering of the page.

 Hows and Whys